openboy2012/DDModel/README.md

 ##a HTTP-JSON-ORM-Persisent Object Kit.
 DDModel inherit SQLitePersisentObject so you can save objects into SQLite immediately.
-it package the http request to reduce the UIViewController & http code coupling, you won't worried how to package http request in your project when you use the DDModelKit in the future.
+DDModel package the http request to reduce the UIViewController & http code coupling, you won't worried how to package http request in your project any more when you use the DDModelKit.
 Your development will be simple.

 ##Installation